tonvanbart/kubespark/README.md

 You can also do `minikube service list` or `kubectl get services` to see the available services.

-Using the last option, from the command line call:

-    http $(minikube service --url kubespark-entrypoint)/greeting

-to retrieve the greeting using HttpIE or curl.

 ### kubernetes configuration using configMap
 The file [configmap.yaml](deployments/configmap.yaml) has an example of a deployment configured with a configMap.
 To try it, deploy again from the top directory: